-To switch between the two implementations, use the che.oauth.service_mode=<embedded/delegated> configuration property.
+To switch between the two implementations, use the che.oauth.service\mode=<embedded/delegated> configuration property.

-The main REST endpoint in the OAuth API is /api/oauth, which contains:
+The main REST endpoint in the OAuth API is org.eclipse.che.security.oauth.OAuthAuthenticationService, which contains:

-- An authentication method, /authenticate, that the OAuth authentication flow can start with. - A callback method, /callback, to process callbacks from the provider. - A token GET method, /token, to retrieve the current user's OAuth token. - A token DELETE method, /token, to invalidated the current user's OAuth token. - A GET method, /, to get the list of configured identity providers.
+An authentication method that the OAuth authentication flow can start with.

+- A callback method to process callbacks from the provider. - A token to retrieve the current user's OAuth token.

+These methods apply to the currently activated, embedded or delegated, OAuthAPI.
+The OAuthAPI then provides the following underlying operations:

+- Finding the appropriate authenticator.

+- Initializing the login process.

+- Forwarding the user.